pytchlang/pytch-build/doc/tutorialcompiler/fromgitrepo.rst

     .. py:attribute:: added_assets

-        A list of :py:class:`ProjectAsset` instances.
+        A list of :py:class:`Asset` instances.

         QN: A given ProjectCommit might add more than one asset.
 We also have an explicit (but possibly redundant) tag in the